Bgabri/Themulator/README.md

 ```
 Usage: thml [options]
 Options:
+    --help, -h
-    -h              Display this information
+        Display this information
-    -d              run in dry-run mode:
+    --dry-run, -d
+        run without command execution
+    --verbose
+        print out all the execution steps
+    --valgrind, -v
-    -v              runs the binary through valgrind
+        runs the binary through valgrind
+    --bin-name <name>, -b <name>
-    -b <name>       the name to give to the outputted binary
+        the name to give to the outputted binary
+    --dir <folder>, -D <folder>
-    -D <folder>     the folder of the source files to judge
+        the folder of the source files to judge
+    --in-dir, -I <folder>
-    -I <folder>     the folder to the input of the test cases
+        the folder to the input of the test cases
+    --out-dir <folder>, -O <folder>
-    -O <folder>     the folder where the output is placed
+        the folder where the output is placed
+    --bin-dir <folder>, -B <folder>
-    -B <folder>     the folder to output the binaries to
+        the folder to output the binaries to
+    --ref-dir <folder>, -R <folder>
-    -R <folder>     the folder with the reference outputs of the test cases
+        the folder with the reference outputs of the test cases
 ```